nicholas-johnson/ng-tweets/README.md

 ### Using the service

 Inject "ngTweets" into your app.
-The module provides a service called tweets. call tweets.get and pass it your widget ID.
+The module provides a service called tweets.
+Call tweets.get and pass it your widget ID.
 You will get back an $http promise object which you can interact with in the usual way.

 ### The controller: